-AIR DIRECT WATER DIRECT SOIL INDIRECT MARINE & INDIRECT CHEMICALS & DIRECT AIN IMPACT WAILK IMPACT 3012 IMPACT COASTAL IMPACT WASTE IMPACT role in addressing triple planetary crisis in the pan-European Region and beyond.
+AIR DIRECT WATER DIRECT SOIL INDIRECT COASTAL MARINE & INDIRECT COASTAL MARINE & INDIRECT COASTAL MARINE & DIRECT COASTAL MARI

+The United Nations Economic Commission for Europe (ECE) through its economic and environmental interface, its normative mandates and its key binding legal instruments and operational programmes has a unique and powerful role in addressing triple planetary crisis in the pan-European Region and beyond.
 The broad aim of ECE's environment activities is to safeguard the environment and human health, and to promote sustainable development in its member countries in line with Agenda 21.
 The practical aim is to reduce pollution so as to minimize environmental damage and avoid compromising environmental conditions for future generations also by preventing, reducing and monitoring pollution.